How the 2023 Cost-of-Living Adjustment Impacts Americans Living Abroad

 Because each individual’s financial situation is unique, developing an effective Social Security strategy can be a multifaceted and complex decision.
 Instead of letting COLA announcements impact your decision, it’s important to work with a qualified wealth manager to establish a strategy that makes sense, given your particular financial situation.

 Need some help navigating your Social Security benefits as an expat living overseas?
 Creative Planning International is here for you.
-We work with expats and cross-border families to help maximize their wealth and avoid costly mistakes.
+We work with U.S. expats and cross-border families to help maximize their wealth and avoid costly mistakes.
 We understand the complex interaction of multi-jurisdiction tax and regulatory regimes and take into account currency, diversification and other portfolio considerations as we help implement custom retirement and tax planning strategies to meet your specific needs.

 To learn more, request a meeting with a member of our team.